-In August 2021, we filed a Registration Statement on Form S-3 ("2021 Shelf Registration") with the SEC for the registration and offering of common stock, preferred stock, debt securities, warrants and/or units or any combination thereof in the aggregate amount of up to \$200.0 million for a period of up to three years from the date of effectiveness.
-During the three months ended March 31, 2022, we issued no shares of common stock under the 2021 Shelf Registration.
-No shares of common stock registered under the 2021 Shelf Registration were sold in the year ended December 31, 2021.
+In August 2021, we filed a Registration Statement on Form S-3 ("2021 Shelf Registration Statement") with the SEC for the registration and offering of common stock, preferred stock, debt securities, warrants and/or units or any combination thereof in the aggregate amount of up to \$200.0 million for a period of up to three years from the date of effectiveness.
+No stock or securities registered thereunder were issued in the year ended December 31, 2021 or prior to our May 2022 Registered Direct Offering.